 An MITM attack would still be possible with above suggested change, but that would force an MITM attacker to be actively present for much longer on the channel and would also reduce the overhead of starting a new protocol instance for recovery in the presence of an attack.

+Note to editor: Instructions are relative to TGmd Draft 0.5 [1]. pnnnn.mm refers to page nnnn, line mm – nnnn refers to the page number printed on that page in the pdf

 Instruct the editor to replace the ‘(Con, BadAuth)/Del’ transition in the state machine (Figure 12-4, p2370.1) out of the Confirmed state with ‘(Con, BadAuth, !big(sync)/-’.